 Applying for Community Impact Grants

-Please check back on October 2nd to download this year's application.
+Please check back on October 1st, 2019 to download the application.

 What is a Community Impact Grant?

 United Way of Southeast Mississippi Community Impact grants are available to address specific community needs.
 Funding decisions are made through an annual competitive application process.
 Our Community Impact funds are invested in high-performing nonprofit organizations that provide programs and services aligned with our four strategic priority areas of Education, Financial Stability, Health and Support Services.
 Awardees help improve community conditions across our regional footprint in the four (4) counties we serve: Forrest, Lamar, Perry and Marion.

 Who can apply for a Community Impact grant?

 In order to be eligible to receive United Way funding, the applying agency must meet the following eligibility criteria: